Up to 60% off sofas & mattresses — limited‑time deals.

 Stearns & Foster Lux Estate

-Lux Estate felt like the most “classic luxury” of the group—more lift under my lumbar, less of that deep foam cradle.
-When I started on my side and rolled to my back, it felt easier to reposition without thinking.
+Lux Estate was the most “classic luxury” feel in our lineup—more lift under the lumbar and hips, and less of a deep foam cradle.
+When I started on my side and rolled to my back, it felt easier to reposition without having to fight the surface.
 Marcus liked it right away because his hips stayed elevated instead of dipping.
-For Jenna and Ethan, you could tell the coil system had more liveliness than dense foam, but it still avoided the sharp, trampoline-like kick that makes couples complain.
+Compared with the foam-heavy beds, you do notice more liveliness from the coil system, but it didn’t feel jumpy or unstable in our partner-motion checks.

 What we liked